 I will be the partner you failed to become for him.
 I will be the woman who will never make the same mistakes that you did.
 I will never let him go.
 I will love him to the moon and back, like a circle never ending, for eternity and beyond even that, I will always have his back no matter what the cost.
 So thank you for not doing any of that and letting him go, Because I am the one he was meant to be with and I love him so….soulmate, life partners,and best friends, If you love your man repost this with a picture. ♥♥

 Thank you, Rhys’ Ex.
 Thank you for being the most evil woman it has ever been my misfortune to meet.
 I had never met anyone quite like you.
 You actually scared me when we met, before I knew what you’d done to my man.
 Your evil shines in your coal-black eyes; eyes unlike any eyes I have ever seen before or since.
 They weren’t always black, I’m told.
 But now they are.
 Even in bright sunlight the darkness in your soul shines through your eyes.

 Next to you, I come out smelling like a rose.
 Even on my cranky days, Rhys thinks I’m an angel.
 And God knows I try to be just that.
 All I know is, I love him because he is imminently lovable.
 I care for him, work for him, fight for him.
 You never did.

 You had a good man there, Rhys’ Ex.
 The best!
 But you couldn’t appreciate the fine wine that is Rhys.
 Instead, you wanted muddy swamp water.
-You kicked my good man to the curb to pursue the lowest creep, deep in crime, with a woman and kid in every port because that is your level.
+You kicked my good man to the kerb to pursue the lowest creep, deep in crime, with a woman and kid in every port because that is your level.
 You had to share him with other women, submit to perverted sexual acts and attempt suicide, but you finally got your creep to the altar.
 Water, I’m told, will always find its own level.